 For the sake of this article, I will be using Michael Biggs’ definition of ‘effectiveness’.
 Biggs’ definition states that effectiveness is measured by “the probability that it will be successful, which depends on a myriad of factors – including the tactic’s legitimacy in the eyes of others” (2013: 408).
 Biggs maintains that effectiveness can be measured “only by putting the tactic into practice” (2013: 408).
 This is why all of my repertoire examples will be sampled from real social movements and historical events.

 As Alberto Melucci establishes, ‘success’ for some social movements may consist of creating a collective identity and media coverage, rather than achieving policy success (Tarrow 2011: 217).
-It is essential to keep in mind, that often social and political change are slow processes which do not occur overnight.
-We would not typically expect for social movements to achieve their ultimate goals over night.
-Thus, some of the examples which I will count as ‘effective’, may not depict the social movement achieving their fundamental goals.
+It is essential to keep in mind, that often social and political change are slow processes, which do not occur overnight.
+We would not typically expect social movements to achieve their ultimate goals overnight.
+Thus, some of the examples which I will count as ‘effective’, may not depict the social movement achieving its fundamental goals.
 However, they will depict successful steps towards it.

 Characteristic 1: Size

 The first characteristic which has been argued to be an important factor in determining one repertoire to be more effective than the other is size.
 A key way for a social movement to exert influence is to demonstrate the sheer number of participants who support their message.
 Therefore, repertoires that visually depict such large-scale support, such as marches are more likely to be ‘effective’.
 This is because they are often televised or gain media coverage.